Martchus/tagparser/README.md

 ## Build instructions
 The tagparser library depends on c++utilities and is built in the same way.
 It also depends on zlib.

+## TODO
+- Use padding to prevent rewriting the entire file to save tags.
+- Support more tag formats (EXIF, PDF metadata, ...).